saarw/saarw.github.io/_posts/2020-06-18-shipping-linux-binaries-that-dont-break-with-rust.markdown

 date:   2020-06-18 17:11:00 +0700
 categories: dev
 ---
-Operating systems differences can cause your Rust binaries to break when run in a different environment than they were compiled in.
+Operating system differences can cause your Rust binaries to break when run in a different environment than they were compiled in.
 Here are the most common things to watch out for.

 ## Avoid Glibc incompatibilities
 Your binary will fail to run if it depends on Glibc and was compiled with a newer Glibc version than your target system (or if your target system does not use Glibc at all).
 Tactics to avoid Glibc incompatibilities include compiling with MUSL or a really old Glibc version.